mich2k/Harvest-Easy/README.md

 and evaluate if is actually running & upgraded according the new codebase

-Now if you already have all requirements in your local host (or in your local venv) you can test your code with
+If wou wish to run it in your local host (requirements will be automatically installed in local venv) you can test your code with

 `source localboot.sh`